spurll/ytdl/readme.md

 * Add an animated "converting" image (with "this may take a few minutes")
 * Delete downloads after a while
-* Include recommended cron lines for deleting old downloads and updating ytdl
+* Include recommended cron lines for deleting old downloads

 Known Bugs
 ----------